Buying Bison: Families keep the Custer State Park auction tradition alive

 Gaw noted the affinity he has for the animals themselves.

-“If you just look one in the eye, it’ll do something do you,” he said.
+“If you just look one in the eye, it’ll do something to you,” he said.

 Kloeckl noted that as long as he keeps the facilities and infrastructure up, the buffalo basically take care of themselves.